kihlberg/svt/README.md

 # svt

-TODO

-## Remaining

-- React.memo(), if not complex objects or functions are passed that doesn't change reference.
-Or use shouldComponentUpdate(prevProps, prevState) for class component, or pass comparison function to memo().
-- Docker compose
-- Aria stuff
-- React router
-- React helmet
+To run the app first start `svt-api` and then `svt-web`, see their respective READMEs.

+The backend is a Graphql server, not 'cause it makes perfect sense for this use case but more 'cause I heard you're in the process of migrating to it and thought it'd be fun.

+The frontend is a pretty straight forward create-react-app application, with Flow added.

 ## TODO

+Some things I'd do if I had more time:

+### Backend
+- Dockerize
+- Add some E2E tests
+- Add more unit tests
+- Add Flow (or use TypeScript)
+- Set up Memcache/Redis to cache third party requests and other expensive computations
+- Use a proper logging framework
+- Use a reverse proxy (nginx) to handle rate limiting, SSL termination, etc
+- Monitoring and alerting
+- Build/test/deploy pipelines
+- Use a proper secrets management solution
+- Generate API docs

+### Frontend

+- Dockerize
+- Add some E2E tests
+- Add more unit tests
+- React Router for deep linking and browser back/forward actions support
+- Test things on IE, a screen reader, etc
 - Server side rendering, for SEO and faster initial load time
-- React Router for deep linking and browser back/forward actions support
-- Build pipelines to test, build, push docker images, etc etc